hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-bitcoind.md

 ---
-title: Run Chainhook as a service using Bitcoind
+title: Run Chainhook as a Service using Bitcoind
 ---

-# Run Chainhook as a service using Bitcoind
+# Run Chainhook as a Service using Bitcoind

 This document helps you configure Bitcoind and chainhook nodes to extract on-chain data based on the predicate definition.

 ## Prerequisites

-### Setting up a Bitcoin node
+### Setting up a Bitcoin Node

 - Install bitcoind using [this](https://bitcoin.org/en/bitcoin-core/) link.
 Ingesting blocks using bitcoind happens through zeromq, an embedded networking library in the bitcoind installation package.